Karly-Salama-M/stock-exchange-project/README.md

 # Stock Exchange Project

 Multipage stock exchange data website.
-This project is based on Financial Modeling Prep - [FinancialModelingPrep](https://site.financialmodelingprep.com/)
+This project is based on [FinancialModelingPrep](https://site.financialmodelingprep.com/)

 In this project we used a custom server for communicating with the API.